 Our physicians can help men with their health concerns throughout their lives.
 This includes many issues of interest to men such as prostate health, sexual dysfunction and many other concerns.
 If necessary, we can refer you to urologists and other specialists within the BWH network.

-Laura Frain, MD and Kristin Cardin, NP are geriatric specialists that practice here at BWPP on a regular basis, providing care for our over-65 population.
+Our geriatric specialists at BWPP practice on a regular basis, providing care for our over-65 population.
 Working collaboratively with our physicians, they help our patients to manage acute and chronic conditions that can affect us as we age, with a focus on assessing movement to prevent falls.